Code-Institute-Submissions/The-Book-Club/README.md

 ### Testing

-Please find the link to the test document here: [Link to testing page] (assets/files/README-TESTING.md)
+Please find the link to the test document here: [Link to testing page](assets/files/README-TESTING.md)

 ## Responsive Design